 With third-party cookie deprecation, fingerprinting has taken on more prominence.
 However, it comes with its own controversy due to a lack of transparency and/or explicit consent provided by consumers, as well as Apple and Google actively restricting its use.

 Remember: Identity underpins everything brands do, from marketing campaigns to customer support.
-The imperative for organizations now is empowering their business teams to access and take action on customer identities to give people what they want: personalized, impactful customer experiences.
+The imperative for organizations now is empowering their business teams to access and take action on customer identities to give people what they want: personalized, impactful and real-time CX.